Veterans and their families react to the turmoil at the Department of Veterans Affairs

 The couple resides in Maine, where Matthew relies on the VA for medical services and his retirement pay and benefits.
 While Marjorie serves as his caregiver, she also works for Code of Support Foundation, where she helps other veterans navigate the VA and its many programs.

-Neither of them are happy about the upheaval that has gripped the VA in recent weeks.
+Neither of them is happy about the upheaval that has gripped the VA in recent weeks.
 "It's just a sign of the times ... we live in," Matthew said of the recent turmoil at the VA, alluding to wider dysfunction in Washington.

 To Matthew, Jackson's nomination reeked of "cronyism," he said, like other Trump appointments.